yogeshmanne/MCP_Workshop_Updates/gmail-automation/README.md

 Built using the Model Context Protocol and Tools mentioned.

-Inspired by the NxtWave MCP Workshop
+Inspired by the NxtWave MCP Workshop.